 Books, periodicals and newspapers should be cited in the following order: books and treatises, alphabetically by name of author; lead articles in law reviews, alphabetically by name of author; notes and comments, alphabetically by name of periodical.

-Upon submission of your article, please furnish us with the following personal data: present position or occupation, degrees (with dates of each and name of conferring institution), bar associations and learned societies of which you are a member and official positions held that are relevant to the article.
+Upon acceptance of your article, please furnish us with the following personal data: present position or occupation, degrees (with dates of each and name of conferring institution), bar associations and learned societies of which you are a member and official positions held that are relevant to the article.

 We will send you a publication agreement to be signed and returned to us.
 At an early point in production of the Review issue in which your article will appear, you will be sent a first proof of the article in type.
 Do not be unduly concerned by typographical errors; the production process is designed to eliminate them.